 When originally approved, the amount of funding allocated by the Lumina Foundation for the three-year (September 1, 2012 through August 31, 2015) Oregon DQP Project was \$789,000.
-On or about September 1, 2012, Lane Community College (the fiscal agent for the project) received
+On or about September 1, 2012, Lane Community College (the fiscal agent for the project) received \$664,000 of that total.

-\$664,000.
 On or about June 1, 2013, an additional amount of \$75,000 was transferred to Lane Community College, bringing the total received the Lumina Foundation for the first two years of the project to \$739,000.
 Inasmuch as the proposed revision to the third year of the grant was not approved, the Oregon DQP project leadership decided to terminate the project at the end of the second year (August 31, 2014).
 Consequently, the scheduled June 1, 2014, transfer of \$50,000 of Lumina Foundation funding for use during the third year of the project was not transacted.

-Of the \$739,000 received from Lumina, an estimated total of \$393,216 was spent over the first two years of the grant in support of the Oregon DQP project.
-The estimated balance of \$345,784 of grant funds received, but not spent on project activities, will be returned following receipt of an invoice and instructions from the Lumina Foundation.
-Following the close of the grant the Oregon DQP Final Budget Report with final expenditure and reimbursements will be submitted under separate cover by Lane Community College, the fiscal agent for the grant.
+Of the \$739,000 received from Lumina, it is estimated that \$393,216 was spent over the first two years of the grant in support of the Oregon DQP project.
+The estimated balance of \$345,784 in grant funds received, but not spent on project activities, will be returned upon receipt of instructions from the Lumina Foundation.
+The final expenditure and reimbursement amounts will be provided in the financial report after the close of the grant.

 In addition to the use of Lumina Foundation funds to support the Oregon DQP project, participating institutions committed to providing \$510,000 of in-kind services over the three years of the grant.
-Through the first two years of the project institutions contributed a combined total of \$437,451 of in-kind services and resources (\$413,227 for personnel and \$24,224 for conferences and gatherings).
-It is worth noting the value of in-kind resources and services from participating Project institutions exceeded, by \$44,235, the amount of Lumina Foundation funding used to support the Oregon DQP project.
-These numbers reflect the underlying commitment of Oregon's colleges and universities to the Project's objectives and principles and prudent use of internal and external resources in securing the accomplishments cited earlier in this report.
+Through the first two years of the project institutions reported a total of \$437,451 for in-kind services.
+It is worth noting that the amount of in-kind support contributed by participating institutions exceeded, by \$zz,zzz, the amount of Lumina Foundation funding expended on the Oregon DQP project.